Mum 'asked to prove' mixed-race son

 - 'A real representation of British society'

-Ms Gottlieb and Mr Martin's son, Jordan Peter Martin, was born on 7 May, 2017.
-He has travelled frequently - and often on Southwest Airlines - with his mother's basketball team.
+Ms Gottlieb and Mr Martin's son, Jordan Peter Martin, has travelled frequently - and often on Southwest Airlines - with his mother's basketball team.

-Later, Ms Gottlieb wrote on Twitter that her family was fine, but that these incidents were "much more common" for non-white parents.
+Later, Ms Gottlieb wrote on Twitter that her family was fine, but that she suspected these incidents were "much more common" for non-white parents.

 "I do feel like as a white female, with a position of privilege, and a platform where someone is going to listen, it is my responsibility to say, 'hey, this happened, this isn't OK,'" she told CBS News.